MicroStrategy/rest-api-docs/docs/common-workflows/filter-data/filter-report-and-cube-instances/filter-report-and-cube-instances-using-view-filters/general-guidelines.md

 ---
-title: General Guidelines for Using View Filters
+title: General guidelines for using view filters
 description: The general guidelines for using view filters.
 ---